-- The next stage is to create texture, or the illusion of texture and shadow through making marks with your pen.
+- The next stage is to create texture, or the illusion of texture and shadow by making marks with your pen.

-- Split this area into three sections, a highlight, mid-tonal and area of shadow.
+- Split this area into three sections, a highlight, a mid-tonal, and an area of shadow.

 - Progress onto adding texture to the main section of the tree.
 To achieve this go back to the smaller contour drawing you created earlier.